-- 1. Proposed Rule 24 is largely modelled on Article 109 EPC and goes hand in hand with Rule 91 of the draft Rules of procedure of the Unified Patent Court (16th draft of 31 January 2014, hereinafter referred to as draft RoP UPC)). - 2.
+- 1. Proposed Rule 24 is largely modelled on Article 109 EPC and goes hand in hand with Rule 91 of the draft Rules of procedure of the Unified Patent Court (hereinafter referred to as draft RoP UPC). - 2.
 Actions concerning decisions of the EPO in carrying out the tasks referred to in Article 9 Regulation (EU) No 1257/2012 are to be brought before the Unified Patent Court (see Article 32(1)(i) UPC Agreement) within two months of service of the decision of the EPO (see Rule 88 draft RoP UPC which governs "Applications to annul or alter a decision of the Office"). - 3.
 The UPC then makes an admissibility check (and the applicant can correct deficiencies where applicable).
 If the application is admissible, the UPC will forward it to the EPO under Rule 90 draft RoP UPC.
-Under Rule 91 draft RoP UPC, the EPO has one month from the date of receipt of the application to rectify the contested decision and to inform the Court that the decision has been rectified. - 4.
-Proposed Rule 24 mirrors this procedure.
-However, it is noted that the period of one month for both the rectification and information of the Court provided in UPC RoP is quite short.
-If interlocutory revision is to be an efficient and workable system, the EPO needs more time, i.e. a minimum of two months (under the current EPO practice, the period is three months, see Art.
-109 EPC). - 5.
-Since actions concerning decisions of the EPO in carrying out the tasks referred to in Article 9 Regulation (EU) No 1257/2012 are to be brought before the Unified Patent Court and not before the EPO, which could have allowed a post-decision revision mechanism without a possible involvement of the UPC, it is proposed to establish, in the framework of the implementation, an EPO internal procedure (e.g. internal Guidelines) which will ensure that in cases where an adverse decision is likely to be issued (e.g. rejection of a request) or where the case involves complex legal questions, a legally qualified member of the Unitary patent protection Division (see Rule 4(3)) is involved before the issuance of the decision.
+Under Rule 91 draft RoP UPC, the EPO has a period of two months from the date of receipt of the application to rectify the contested decision and to inform the Court that the decision has been rectified.
+Proposed Rule 24 mirrors this procedure. - 4.
+Since actions concerning decisions of the EPO in carrying out the tasks referred to in Article 9 Regulation (EU) No 1257/2012 are to be brought before the Unified Patent Court and not before the EPO, which could have allowed a post-decision revision mechanism without a possible involvement of the UPC, it is proposed to establish, in the framework of implementation, an EPO internal procedure (e.g. internal guidelines) which will ensure that in cases where an adverse decision is likely to be issued (e.g. rejection of a request) or where the case involves complex legal questions, a legally qualified member of the Unitary Patent Protection Division (see Rule 4(3)) is involved before the issuance of the decision.
 This would guarantee that EPO decisions against which an action can be brought before the UPC are legally sound.